thousandeyes/thousandeyes-futures/README.md

 1. It cancels all pending wait operations on all the associated input `std::future` objects
 2. It sets the `Executor` object into an invalid state where it cannot be used anymore to wait on and dispatch `std::future` objects

 The `DefaultExecutor` implementation, used in all the examples above, (a) sets the `WaitableWaitException` on all the pending `std::future` objects associated with it and (b) joins the two threads that are used to poll and dispatch the associated `std::future` objects respectively.
-For more information about the implementation of the `DefaultExecutor`, see section ???.
+For more information on providing concrete `Executor` implementations, see section [Implementing alternative Executors](#implementing-alternative-executors).

 ## Motivation